-We use quarterly time series over the period 1948:1-2007:4 drawn from different sources (see below for a detailed description).
-To illustrate the changes in the different statistics considered, we split the sample period into two subperiods, pre-84 (1948:1-1983:4) and post-84 (1984:1-2007:4).
-The choice of the break date is fairly arbitrary, motivated by existing evidence on the timing of the Great Moderation (McConell and
+We use quarterly time series for output and labor input over the period 1948:1-2015:4 from the BLS Labor Productivity and Cost (LPC) program, and calculate labor productivity as the ratio between output and labor input.
+To illustrate the changes in the different statistics considered, we split the sample period into two subperiods, pre-84 (1948:1-1984:4) and post-84 (1985:1-2015:4).
+The break date is chosen to be halfway the decade, in which the decline in labor market turnover started, and roughly halfway between the 1981-82 and 1990-91 recessions.6 This choice is fairly arbitrary, and we do not make any claims about the specific timing of the various changes in labor market dynamics.